 Fellowship, social interaction and discussion

 Others may find their needs met by fellowship, social interaction and informal discussion.
 There are coffee mornings, a monthly lunch club, afternoon tea dances, knit-and-natter sessions or an afternoon of board games, designed specifically to bring together those who live alone, those whose needs increase with age and those who may feel isolated.
-There is also a recently formed bereavement group.
+A mutual support bereavement group meets between 2.00 and 3.30pm at Emma’s Bistro, on the 3rd Wednesday of each month.
+The group is informal and you will be very welcome to come and go at any time. – We’d love to see you!

 We extend a practical welcome to those moving into the parish by visiting them and offering a ‘Welcome Pack’ of information about the parish, its activities and useful contacts.